plexswap/Plexswap-Docs/help-support/faq.md

 ## Is PlexSwap protected from flashloan attacks?

 PlexSwap's vault has anti-flashloan protection.
 PlexSwap’s WAYA token isn’t vulnerable to flash loan attacks.
 Unlike vulnerable tokens, WAYA token minting is predefined, and can’t be adjusted in a single transaction.
-Ownership cannot be transferred outside of TaskMaster contract.
+Ownership cannot be transferred outside of ChiefMaster contract.

 PlexSwap’s other smart contracts, like AutoPool, are protected as well; they prevent other contracts from interacting with them, reducing the scope of vector attacks.